Ankitkrb007/Project-Documentation/README.md

 # CRM Application for EduConsultPro

 This repository contains the implementation of a CRM Application to manage services provided by educational consulting institutions.
-Built on Salesforce, this solution helps streamline various processes including student management, course registration, consultant appointments, and case handling.
+Built on Salesforce, this EduConsultantPro is a comprehensive Customer Relationship Management (CRM) system designed for educational institutions to streamline their services and enhance student and consultant interaction.
+This application manages student admissions, course registrations, consultant appointments, and student cases related to immigration or visa applications.

 ## Features